10 Things to Do in Cádiz in December

 Luggage| ©JamesDeMeyer

-To combat the rains and the cold during your visit I advise you to include the following items in your suitcase:
+To combat the rain and cold during your visit, I recommend that you include the following items in your suitcase:

 • Waterproof jacket